unional/satisfier/README.md

 the extra entries are not tested.

 You can also skip over entries by putting in `undefined`.
-If you want to test against `undefined` explicitely, use a predicate function.

 ```ts
 import { createSatisfier } from 'satisfier'